Wosniak/SimpleCashFlow/README.md

 ### Loggin

-For logging purposes, the solution uses Serilog Packege.
+For logging purposes, the solution uses Serilog Package.

 The choice is based on it´s many possible ways to store log, going from files, to multiple types of data bases.